University of East Anglia

 The university offers a range of scholarships and bursaries.

-Do you not fulfill the minimum requirements in terms of UCAS score, A levels, or English language requirements?
+Get advice on which foundation courses are best for you to still study Early Modern History, MA, if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.

 UK BA (Hons) 2.1 or equivalent in History or a related subject.
 Applicants must submit a sample of written work (in English).
 This should be a typed essay on a historical subject, 2-3,000 words long, preferably a photocopy of an assessment marked by a tutor, complete with critical comments and a percentage or grade.
 The essay should address a specific question, and must demonstrate an ability to construct a historical argument, familiarity with the conventions of academic writing, and competence in English.
 All applicants who are not a British national and/or whose 1st language is not English will need to demonstrate a suitable level of English language proficiency.
-This is equivalent to an IELTS 6.5 overall, with a minimum of 5.5 in all 4 components, although we do accept many other types of qualifications or tests.
+This is equivalent to an IELTS 6.5 overall, with a minimum of 5.
+5.in all 4 components, although we do accept many other types of qualifications or tests.
 In accordance with the UK Border Agencies Tier 4 visa guidelines, we will also waive the English language requirement for applicants who meet the defined nationality test or who have completed a degree level course in 1 of the listed countries.
 For a full list of these, as well as the qualifications / tests that we will consider, please visit our website.

 Costs